MorseKOB/RS-DCM-6/README.md

 # RS-DCM-6
-Radio Shack Direct Connect Modem DCM-6 used for dial-up MORSE telegraphy
+Radio Shack (TANDY) Direct Connect Modem DCM-6 used for dial-up MORSE telegraphy

 This contains information about the DCM-6 modem that was the 'go-to' device for dial-up telegraphy.